-Many thinkers, including biologists, physicists, and philosophers have attempted to explain how life as we know it could emerge on an initially lifeless planet.
-One widely accepted answer, usually attributed to Charles Darwin and Alfred Wallace is (in the words of Graham Bell(2008)): "Living complexity cannot be explained except through selection and does not require any other category of explanation whatsoever."
-But that leaves open what generates the options between which selections are made, apparently available in some parts of the universe (e.g. on our planet) but not others (e.g. the centre of the sun).
+"Living complexity cannot be explained except through selection and does not require any other category of explanation whatsoever."

+But that does not explain what makes possible the options between which selections are made, apparently available in some parts of the universe (e.g. on our planet) but not others (e.g. the centre of the sun).
 Earlier versions of this paper suggested that evolutionary biologists have mostly failed to notice, or have ignored, this problem.
-The work of Kirschner [quoted below] seems to be an exception, though it's not clear that he recognised the requirements for layered construction kits discussed here.
+The work of Kirschner [quoted below] seems to be an exception, though it is not clear that he recognised the requirements for layered construction kits discussed here.